Boroughs | Greenwich

 Building council homes for Londoners (four-year programme) 588

-• Located on the Prime Meridian Line, area of 5,044 hectares, the longest continuous waterfront of any London borough; eight miles along the Thames taking in a World Heritage Site at Maritime Greenwich, the 02 Arena at Greenwich Peninsula, the Thames Barrier, Woolwich Royal Arsenal, new Elizabeth line stations at Woolwich and Abbey Wood, and Thamesmead in the east.
+• Located on the Prime Meridian Line, area of 5,044 hectares, the longest continuous waterfront of any London borough; eight miles along the Thames taking in a World Heritage Site at Maritime Greenwich, the O2 Arena at Greenwich Peninsula, the Thames Barrier, Woolwich Royal Arsenal, and Thamesmead in the east.

 • Royal Greenwich is developing a significant creative and cultural sector, including the Design District at Greenwich Peninsula, London’s first purpose-built district made specifically for the creative community, and a growing cultural and workspace hub in Woolwich, including Time Out London’s best new culture spot Woolwich Works and internationally renowned theatre company Punchdrunk.